gregoryverghese/pacman/README.md

 Set of different AI algorithms to play pacman.
 Will continue to add different approaches to playing the game.

 * A* search
-* Markov Decision Process
+* Markov decision process
 * Classifiers
 * Q-learning

 ### Running

-Each approach has a slightly different API - below is set of commands to run each one
+Each approach has a slightly different API - below is set of commands to run each one:

   $ python pacman.py -n 5 -p PartialAgent -l mediumClassic
   $ python pacman.py -q -n 10 -p MDPAgent -l mediumClassic